HalahRaadSalih/HA_interviewPrep_tutoring/whiteBoarding/tips.md

 - Try another example,  a general one perhaps.
 - Try a different data structure.
-- Keep track of what you're doing, to notice what maybe leading you to be stuck and mind go all blank.
+- Keep track of what you're doing, to notice what maybe leading you to be stuck and your mind go all blank.
 - The more you solve problems, the more you know.